Skip to main content

 Phosphorus contributes to the maintenance of normal teeth.

-A source of phosphorus contains at least 15% of the significant amount 700 mg phosphorus per day.
+A phosphorus source contains at least 15% of the significant amount 700 mg phosphorus per day.

-The beneficial effect is obtained with a daily intake of at least 0.8 g phytosterols/phytostanols.
+The positive effect occurs with a daily intake of at least 0.8 g phytosterols/phytostanols.

 Proteins